RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.4.1 (2014-08-18) =
+* Enhanced: Various improvements to the plugin interface and texts.
+* Enhanced: Moved the restore default settings button farther down the Debugging page, to avoid confusion with the delete button.
+* Fixed bug: Feed item dates were not being adjusted to the timezone when using a GMT offset.
+* Fixed bug: Feed item dates are now adjusted according to daylight savings time.

 = 4.4 (2014-08-11) =
 * New Feature: Blacklist - delete items and blacklist them to never import them again.